HIS1

 Subject Description

-Teacher in Charge: S. Rankin.
+Teacher in Charge: A. Bright.

 Kia mau koe ki nga kupu o ou tupuna - Hold fast to the words of your ancestors